Western Wyoming College

 College in Rock Springs, Wyoming, U.S.

-Western Wyoming Community College (Western) is a public community college in Rock Springs, Wyoming.
+Western Wyoming College (Western) is a public community college in Rock Springs, Wyoming.
 Western offers certificates, associate degrees, and a bachelor's degree.
 The college students are known as the Mustangs.

 History

-Western Wyoming Community College, the fifth of seven community colleges in Wyoming, was established in the fall of 1959.
+Western Wyoming College, the fifth of seven community colleges in Wyoming, was established in the fall of 1959.
 Through the efforts of a citizens’ committee, a campaign was begun, an election was held, and Western and the original district were created.
 In September of 1959, forty students enrolled for college credit courses with five full-time faculty teaching during the evening.

 From 1960 to 1961, Western moved to Reliance, 5 mi from Rock Springs, to occupy the former Reliance High School and daytime classes began.
-In September, 1964, the original district was expanded to include all communities within Sweetwater County, a new board of trustees was elected, and the official name of the college became Western Wyoming Community College.
+In September, 1964, the original district was expanded to include all communities within Sweetwater County, a new board of trustees was elected, and the official name of the college became Western Wyoming College.

 Consistent growth of the college led to the inauguration of a $1,822,000 building program on October 4, 1966.
 On November 11, 1967, ground-breaking ceremonies marked the beginning of construction on a new campus, and completion in June, 1969.
 Growth continued.
 In March, 1973, voters approved a $1,780,000 bond issue to provide additional instructional facilities.
 The new vocational-technical education building was ready for occupancy in fall, 1974, and the college center building was completed.
 In 1976, three residence halls were constructed to provide on-campus housing, made possible by a loan from the State Farm Loan Board.
 Western was granted accreditation by the Higher Learning Commission of the North Central Association of Colleges and Schools in April 1976.